venicegeo/bfalg-ndwi/README.md

     $ docker-compose build

-Which will build an image called 'bf-py'.
-Then the imgae can be run:
+Which will build an image called that can be run

     # this will run the image in interactive mode (open bash script)
     $ docker-compose run bash

     # this willl run the tests using the locally available image
     $ docker-compose run test

+Additionally, if a package had previously been created (see above), the testpackage command can be used to test it on a base Linux image.
+Note this is different then the test which uses a system (the image built to create the package) where dependencies have been conventionally installed.